 UK Firework Laws & Regulations

-A number of important laws and regulations apply to fireworks and their use which you, as a member of the public, need to comply with.
-In this article I will run through the main ones with links to more comprehensive guides where available.
+A number of important laws and regulations apply to fireworks, their use and their storage.
+In this article I will run through the main ones which apply to you as a member of the public.

 Note: UK firework laws summarised here apply in the most part only to England, Wales and Scotland.
 Northern Ireland has a more restrictive set of laws which are not covered here.
 Scotland introduced some tightening of firework laws at the end of June 2021 and again in June 2022 which are noted where applicable and I have added a new section below to discuss this.